Residual particles and salt crystals in the nanopore adversely affect performance, proper cleaning will alleviate this risk.

-At the end of an experiment it is critical to wash out the pore before removal of the nanopore from the qNano instrument.
+At the end of an experiment it is critical to wash out the pore before removal of the nanopore from the TRPS instrument.

-- Immediately fit the upper fluid cell and pipette 35 µL of the Measurement Electrolyte into the upper fluid well ensuring no bubbles present.
+- Wash the upper fluid cell using measurement electrolyte by reverse pipetting three times, then load 35 µL of fresh measurement electrolyte into the upper fluid cell ensuring no bubbles are present.

-- Once completed, remove the fluid from the lower fluid well.
+- Once completed, remove the fluid from the fluid cells.

 Thorough cleaning and proper handling of the nanopore is paramount in increasing the probability of successful re-use of the nanopore.
 It is good practice to keep a record of the type of sample that a nanopore has been exposed to.

-Some biological samples, such as plasma, contain compounds that can stick to the nanopore.
-Ethanol may aid in cleaning such nanopores.
-Nanopores that have been exposed to virus samples will also need to be decontaminated with 70% ethanol.
+Nanopores that have been exposed to virus samples will need to be decontaminated with 70% ethanol.